After Blogging Success: New Frontiers

 - once you get over 1000 visitors daily for a couple of days

-- once you end up on the front page of your favorite niche social news community with every post that is submitted
+- once you end up being popular on your favorite community with every post that gets shared

 - once women start to love you because of your blog